chansen1395/week3-project/README.md

 - Code: lilBeepy(123);
 - Expected Output: "Won't you be my neighbor?"

-### Test: "If input is negative, it reverses the string."
+### Test: "If reverse selector is on, it reverses the display of the array."
+- Code: lilBeepy(3, "bob", "on");
+- Expected Output: "Won't you be my neighbor, Bob?
+Boop!
+Beep!"

+### Test: "If input equals 100, it takes precedent."
-- Code: lilBeepy(-1);
+- Code: lilBeepy(100, "bob", "on");
-- Expected Output: "!peeB"
+- Expected Output: "Bob!
+We made it to ONE HUNDOOOO!
+99, 98..."

 ## Known Bugs